rgvlee/EntityFrameworkCore.DbContextBackedMock.Moq/README.md

 - The FromSql sql that we want to match;
 - A sequence of FromSql SqlParameters

-The FromSql sql set up is based on a case insensitive contains; in the example we're able to match on just the stored procedure name.
-The FromSql SqlParameters, if provided to the query provider mock, must be provided in the FromSql invocation for a match to occur.
-Again, the match is case insensitive as demonstrated below.
+The FromSql __sql__ set up matching is case insensitive and supports partial matches; in the example we're able to match on just the stored procedure name.
+The FromSql __SqlParameters__, if provided to the query provider mock, must be provided in the FromSql invocation for a match to occur.
+Again, the match is case insensitive however it does not support partial matches on the parameter name/value.
 Only FromSql SqlParameters provided to the query provider mock will be checked.
 All others will be ignored so you only need to specify the bare minimum for a mock setup match.
 ```
 [Test]